Academic administration: Australia

 Full-time tertiary education administrators emerged as a distinct role in Australia from the mid-1970s, as institutions sought to deal with their increasing size and complexity, along with a broadening of their aspirations.
 As the professionalism of tertiary administrators has developed, there has been a corresponding push to recognise the uniqueness and validity of their role in the academic environment.

-As of 2004, general staff comprised over half the employees at Australian universities.
+As of 2004, general staff composed over half the employees at Australian universities.
 Around 65% of these are female.
 There has recently been a shift in the preferred nomenclature for non-academic staff at Australian universities, from "general staff" to "professional staff".
 It has been argued that the changing in role of the professional staff has been due to the changing work that they are performing, as professional staff assist students with technology.

 The overarching body for all staff working in administration and management in Australia is the Association for Tertiary Education Management.